MetricSign

 Common causes

-• 3The MySQL server was restarted while the connection was active
+• 3The MySQL server process was restarted (planned maintenance, Azure failover, or OOM kill) while the client held an open connection.

 How to fix it